mdekrey/3d-printer-journal/2020-02/04/04-monster-tokens.md

 # Results

-This worked fairly well, though some of the bases (5 of the 12) adhered too strongly to the raft - I'll need to work at it with pliers or sandpaper to remove them.

-This makes me wonder if the right fan isn't working as well as the left due to the broken bits on the diverter...
+This print went well, but the slot designed to hold the token is too large (even for cardstock) horizontally while not deep enough to hold it up.
+It would need to be used for simply a place marker, or use the plastic sheets that come with it.
+I'm not sure these will work.